Sarankumar18/Read_Mail/README.md

 # Read_Mail
-Fetch Mail from gmail using Python
+Fetch Mail from gmail/outlook using Python